 14. Myths About Gut Health

-Always rely on scientific guidance, not trends.
+Always trust science-based guidance, not health trends.

 Q1.
 How long does it take to heal your gut?

 Q2.
-Can gut health affect skin?
+Can gut health affect skin conditions?

 Q4.
 Do I need probiotic supplements?